Mgood028/NaCleaner/README.md

 # Documentation

-See `man/nacleaner_guide.Rmd` for a full guide on the package using airquality dataset.
+After installing, run `browseVignettes("nacleaner")` for a full guide using the airquality dataset.